punkrockdev/punkrockdev.github.io/index.md

 ---
+# IMPORTANT - this file's content is not used,
+# use home.html instead!
+#
 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
+# switch to default to render this content
 ---

 ## IDEAS, DEVELOPMENT & PUNK ROCK